munificent/craftinginterpreters/book/classes.md

 ^title Classes
-^part The View from the Top
+^part A Tree-Walk Interpreter in Java